This Day In History, March 6th

 Wikimedia CommonsThe Fall of the Alamo by Robert Jenkins Onderdonk.
 1903.

-The Mexican Army of General Santa Anna defeats Texan forces near San Antonio, seizing the mission known as the Alamo.
-During the Texas Revolution, Texans and Tejanos had been fighting for independence from Mexico, and the Battle of the Alamo was one of the key conflicts.
-Of the 200 or so defenders inside the Alamo, nearly all of them were killed in the attack.
+The Mexican Army led by General Santa Anna defeats Texan forces in San Antonio, seizing the mission known as the Alamo.
+During the Texas Revolution, Texans and Tejanos had been fighting Mexico for control of the region, and the Battle of the Alamo was one of the key clashes.
+Nearly all of the 200 or so defenders inside the Alamo were killed in the attack, including American icons like James Bowie and Davy Crockett.

 1899: Bayer Patents Aspirin

 German pharmaceutical company Bayer patents the anti-inflammatory drug aspirin, also known as acetylsalicylic acid.
-The active ingredient in the medication, salicin, had been used as far back as ancient Greece for pain relief, but a Bayer employee discovered a way to create a more stable form of the drug, and aspirin was born.
+The active ingredient in the medication, salicin, had been used as far back as ancient Greece for pain relief.
+However, Bayer employee Felix Hoffmann discovered a way to create a more stable form of the drug — and aspirin was born.
 Its name comes from “a” for acetyl, “spir” for spirea, one of the sources of salicin, and “in” as a common suffix for medications.
 Today, it’s still one of the most commonly used drugs in the world.

 Wikimedia CommonsJulius and Ethel Rosenberg in 1951.